Twelve types of intimacy

 5. Aesthetic intimacy is the sharing of experiences of beauty, including art, literature, music, nature, and food & drink.

-6. Creative intimacy is obtained through designing and making things together.
+6. Creative intimacy is obtained by designing and making things together.

 7. Recreational intimacy is engaging in play to enjoy time outside of work, to relieve stress, explore, relax, and exercise.